AsinineFatuity/siecom/docs/installation.md

 7. Create a local postgres db for app functioning and update `DATABASE_URL` in `.env` file accordingly
   * We use [dj-database-url](https://pypi.org/project/dj-database-url/) to configure django database values
 8. Run migrations `python manage.py migrate`
+9. Run `python manage.py runscript init_db` to populate db with products
-9. Run `python manage.py runserver` to run the backend
+10. Run `python manage.py runserver` to run the backend
-10. Install redis on your system and run `python manage.py run_huey` to run the background task process
+11. Install redis on your system and run `python manage.py run_huey` to run the background task process
-11. Navigate to `http://127.0.0.1:8000/` to confirm it is running successfully
+12. Navigate to `http://127.0.0.1:8000/` to confirm it is running successfully